RonaliP/NOTES_APP_Django/README.md

 # NOTES_APP_Django
 ### Description :

-	This Project is a clones the behaviour of Google's Keep Notes app. in which rest APIs are created for authentication and notes creation.
+	This is Notes app which is bhilt using Django which tries to clone the behaviour of Google's Keep Notes app. in which rest APIs are created for authentication of users and all Notes operations.

 There are two apps in this project :